BioAnalyticResource/ePlant/README.md

 # ePlant
-ePlant is a gene-first visualization tool for plant genomes.
+ePlant is a gene-centered visualization tool for plant genomes.

 ## Using ePlant
 Create a new tab or choose a gene of interest (GOI) using the search bar on the left.